 This cheery establishment is a local favorite for fresh pastries, and it has a full breakfast and lunch menu as well.
 We selected a table with red booth seats, and we scored with the risotto cakes topped with poached eggs alongside Provencal potatoes and butternut squash.
 The portions were so large that we could finish only half of our plate-size croissant and stashed the rest for later.

 After breakfast, we drove east to Celilo Park, which honors the ancient native fishing grounds known as Wyam, or Celilo Falls.
 Though the falls were submerged in 1957 with the completion of The Dalles Dam, the location remains sacred for American Indian tribes.
-It is also a future site of the Confluence Project, one of seven installations by artist Maya Lin along the Columbia River that interpret the area’s history and ecology.
+It is also a future site of the Confluence Arc, one of seven installations by artist Maya Lin along the Columbia River that interpret the area’s history and ecology.

 At the Deschutes River State Recreation Area, we chose to hike the Railbed Trail, the widest and driest of the park’s five options.
 Part of Oregon’s Rails to Trails system, the 17-mile path follows an old railroad bed and offers views of the sagebrush-flecked hills and the river below.
 The dry terrain and warmth generated by the canyon walls makes this an ideal winter destination for hikers and mountain bikers.

 Blue skies overhead, we set out at a leisurely pace on the lookout for bald eagles and bighorn sheep.
 In the distance, two anglers, hip deep in the current, cast their lines in hope of hooking a rainbow trout.
-It was just another day of discovery in the Mid-Columbia.
+It was just another day of discovery in the Gorge.